tgardner/cordova-androidwear/README.md

   });
   ```

-A slightly more complete example is available at https://github.com/tgardner/cordova-androidwear-example
+A slightly more complete example is [available](https://github.com/tgardner/cordova-androidwear-example).